Skip to content

 --suffixes text Comma-separated query suffixes (override config).
 None

---output, -o text Output filename within the working directory (default: results.jsonl).
+--output, -o text Output file path (default: results.jsonl).
 None

 --max-pages, -m integer Limit pages per engine per query.
 None